 Editor’s note: This piece first ran on January 31, 2011.
 We are republishing it in its original form because, disturbingly, not much has changed.
 Our nation is facing a potentially catastrophic debt default once again and lawmakers — including some of the same officials who negotiated a resolution to the crisis 12 years ago — can’t agree on a plan to raise or suspend the debt ceiling.

-With the debate over the debt ceiling heating up in Washington Chuck Schumer accused the GOP of “playing with fire” yesterday, and potential candidates for the GOP presidential nomination are taking stands we’ve put together an FAQ for those who really have no clue what this issue is about.
+The debate over the debt ceiling is heating up in Washington.
+Chuck Schumer accused the GOP of “playing with fire” yesterday, and potential candidates for the GOP presidential nomination are taking stands.
+We’ve put together an FAQ for those who really have no clue what this issue is about.

 First off, what is debt?

 Over the course of a year, if the government of the United States spends more money than it takes in, the difference is called a deficit.
 The debt is basically like the accumulation of all of the government’s annual deficits.

 Okay, what is the debt ceiling?

 The debt ceiling is the limit Congress places on how much debt the government is allowed to incur.
 The current ceiling, which was set at $14.3 trillion in February of 2010, could be reached by the end of March.

 I mean, could I hang a chandelier from it, for example?